awsdocs/aws-cloud9-user-guide/doc_source/vpc-settings.md

 In the preceding command, replace `us-east-2` with the AWS Region that contains the instance, and replace `sg-12a3b456` with the security group ID\.
 To run the preceding command with the aws\-shell, omit `aws`\.

-### View or Change Settings For a Security Group For an AWS Cloud Compute Instance<a name="vpc-settings-requirements-security-group-instance-view"></a>
+### View or change settings for a security group for an AWS cloud compute instance<a name="vpc-settings-requirements-security-group-instance-view"></a>

 To use the Amazon EC2 console, expand **Instances** in the navigation pane, and then choose **Instances**\.
 In the list of instances, select the box next to the instance\.
 In the **Description** tab, for **Security groups**, choose the security group\.
 Look at each of the tabs\.
 To change a setting on a tab, choose **Edit** if applicable, and then follow the on\-screen directions\.